Driving With Third Party Insurance

 Before we discuss whether or not you are legally permitted to drive someone else’s car under your third-party insurance, we must first understand what exactly does a third-party insurance cover?

 What Is Third Party Insurance?

 A third-party insurance is a type of car insurance policy that offers protection against liability claims made by a third party.
 A third-party car insurance ideally offers two types of coverages-

 - Liabilities arising out of bodily injuries to a third party: These include hospital expenses, lost wages, etc.

 - Liabilities arising out of property damages of a third party: These include payment for restructuring or replacing of landscape, damages to fences, mailbox, billboards, etc.

-According to the Indian Motor Vehicle Act of 1988, having a third-party car insurance is mandatory for all car owners.
+According to the New Motor Vehicle Act, having a third-party car insurance is mandatory for all car owners.
 This move is taken with an aim to reduce the number of uninsured vehicles on the road.